-Zero-liquid discharge (ZLD) is a robust wastewater management solution that utilises a sequence of advanced treatment processes to minimise wastewater volumes, increase water recycling, and concentrate waste solids to the greatest extent possible.
-Numerous different treatment processes and combinations of technologies can be utilised as part of a ZLD system, but a common denominator among the vast majority of available ZLD options includes a large thermal evaporation stage that is extremely energy-intensive, meaning high and often prohibitive operating costs.
-This challenge is driving the need for innovative ZLD solutions that offer effective and reliable treatment, and also overcome cost barriers to implementation, energy use, and operation.
+Zero-liquid discharge (ZLD) is a robust wastewater management solution that utilises a sequence of advanced treatment processes.
+It minimises wastewater volumes, increases water recycling, and therefore concentrates waste solids to the greatest extent possible.
+An efficient ZLD system utilises many different treatment processes and combinations of technologies.
+A common step in most ZLD systems is a large thermal evaporation stage that is extremely energy-intensive.
+Hence, this results in high and often prohibitive operating costs.
+This challenge is driving the need for innovative ZLD solutions that offer effective and reliable treatment.
+They must also overcome cost barriers to implementation, energy use, and operation.

 Environmental regulations & water scarcity driving ZLD use

-In global regions with high to extreme water stress, and in countries where intensifying growth and industrialisation present mounting risks to water quality, industries that use large volumes of process water and generate highly contaminated waste streams are increasingly required to adopt measures that reduce water consumption and thereby mitigate the impact on receiving waters.
-These trends, which are evident in China, India, the USA and elsewhere, are driving the introduction of stricter environmental regulations that mandate the use of ZLD.
+Global regions with high water stress, and countries experiencing high growth and industrialisation present mounting risks to world water quality.
+Many industries use large volumes of process water and generate highly contaminated waste streams.
+They are increasingly required to adopt measures that reduce water consumption and thereby mitigate the impact on receiving waters.
+These trends are evident in China, India, the USA and elsewhere, and are driving the introduction of stricter environmental regulations that require the use of ZLD.

-By enabling a “closed-loop” solution that virtually eliminates discharge and facilitates the maximum reuse of water in process operations, ZLD is receiving ever greater recognition as a “best available” solution for managing the most difficult-to-treat industrial wastewaters.
+ZLD enables a “closed-loop” solution that virtually eliminates discharge and facilitates the maximum reuse of water in process operations.
+This means that ZLD is receiving ever greater recognition as a “best available” solution for managing the most difficult-to-treat industrial wastewaters.

 ZLD cost barrier

-Since thermal evaporative processes can account for more than 90% of the total operating cost for a ZLD plant, innovations that aim to improve the operational cost-efficiency of ZLD systems should target the evaporator stage in order to realise the most optimum cost reduction benefits.
+Thermal evaporative processes can account for more than 90% of the total operating cost for a ZLD plant!
+Therefore, innovations that aim to improve the operational cost-efficiency of ZLD systems must target the evaporator stage.

 ZLD cost solution

-Hager + Elsässer, an Aquarion Group company, has addressed this cost challenge by developing an innovative ZLD hybrid system that optimizes the energy efficiency of ZLD operation by minimizing the thermal requirements of the evaporation stage.
-The ZLD.eco2 system employs a series of innovative filtration and separation technologies to reduce the residual waste volume to a minimum, thereby significantly decreasing the subsequent evaporation requirement.
+H+E, an Aquarion Group company, has addressed this cost challenge by developing an innovative ZLD hybrid system.
+This optimises the energy efficiency of ZLD operation by minimising the thermal requirements of the evaporation stage.
+The ZLD.eco2 system employs a series of innovative filtration and separation technologies.
+Importantly, reducing the residual waste volume to a minimum significantly decreases the subsequent evaporation requirement.

-As a robust solution for managing heavy-loaded, contaminated wastewater from industrial processes, ZLD.eco2 includes pre-treatment, ultrafiltration, low-pressure RO stages, and a new high-pressure RO stage utilising Circular Disc (CD) Module technology from Membran-Filtrations-Technik (another Aquarion Group company) to concentrate non-organic waste material far more than is normally achievable.
-With waste volumes minimised, the size of the evaporator is also minimised, thereby reducing capital investment.
+ZLD.eco2 includes pre-treatment, ultrafiltration, low-pressure RO stages, and a new high-pressure RO stage utilising Circular Disc (CD) Module technology from Membran-Filtrations-Technik (another Aquarion Group company).
+This concentrates non-organic waste material far more than is normally achievable.
+Minimising waste volumes results in the size of the evaporator also being minimised.
+This therefore reduces capital investment.
 In addition, since the volume needing evaporation is much reduced, the energy requirement is also far less, resulting in much reduced operating costs.
+This makes ZLD.eco2 a robust solution for managing heavy-loaded, contaminated wastewater from industrial processes.

-When compared to conventional systems without pre-concentration of the wastewater, ZLD.eco2 uses approximately 20 percent less energy and, since the evaporation system is smaller, less cooling energy is needed for the condensation process.
-In total, this can result in as much as 80% saving in energy requirement.
-Even more savings result from the use of heat exchangers that recover thermal energy which is subsequently re-used, again boosting overall energy efficiency.
+When compared to conventional systems without pre-concentration of the wastewater, ZLD.eco2 uses approximately 20 per cent less energy.
+The amount of cooling energy needed for the condensation process is also reduced since the evaporation system is smaller.
+In total, this can result in as much as 80% saving in energy requirement!
+Even more savings result from the use of heat exchangers that recover thermal energy which is subsequently re-used.
+This again boosts overall energy efficiency.

 About Aquarion Group

-A key advantage of Aquarion Group’s solution platform includes its capacity to design, build and operate customized, field-deployable and packaged treatment units that are engineered for durability and treating the most problematic waste streams in extreme climates across the globe.
+A key advantage of Aquarion Group’s solution platform includes its capacity to design, build and operate customized, field-deployable and packaged treatment units.
+We engineer for durability and treating the most problematic waste streams in extreme climates across the globe.